awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/AWT10.png)

-**NOTE:** If you don't know how to set variables, see [Environment properties and other software settings](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html).
+**Note:** If you don't know how to set variables, see [Environment properties and other software settings](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html).

 To access the application, open your browser and enter the URL for your application.
 You will see the login page for your application.